 How can I get started?

-Experts suggest that your mood can benefit from any form of exercise, no matter the intensity.
-So whether you’re running a 5k or going for a quick walk around the block, you can still reap the benefits of getting active!
+Experts suggest your mood can benefit from any form of exercise, no matter the intensity.
+So whether you’re going for a quick walk around the block or running a 5k, you can still reap the benefits of getting active!

 Try to mix up your exercise routine to see what works for you.
-You could try a virtual exercise class, or download an exercise app, such as the NHS-recommended Couch to 5k.
-Apps such as Strava can also be a fun way to compete against your friends and do something together at a time when it’s difficult to see each other in person.
+You could try a virtual exercise class, or download an exercise app such as the NHS-recommended Couch to 5k.